godotengine/godot-docs/classes/class_node.rst

 - :ref:`Node<class_node>` **get_owner** **(** **)** const

-Get the node owner (see :ref:`set_owner<class_Node_set_owner>`).
+Returns the node owner (see :ref:`set_owner<class_Node_set_owner>`).

 .. _class_Node_get_parent:

 - :ref:`Node<class_node>` **get_parent** **(** **)** const

-Return the parent node of the current node, or an empty ``Node`` if the node lacks a parent.
+Returns the parent node of the current node, or an empty ``Node`` if the node lacks a parent.

 .. _class_Node_get_path:

 - :ref:`NodePath<class_nodepath>` **get_path** **(** **)** const

-Return the absolute path of the current node.
+Returns the absolute path of the current node.
 This only works if the current node is inside the scene tree (see :ref:`is_inside_tree<class_Node_is_inside_tree>`).

 .. _class_Node_get_path_to:

 - :ref:`NodePath<class_nodepath>` **get_path_to** **(** :ref:`Node<class_node>` node **)** const

-Return the relative path from the current node to the specified node in "node" argument.
+Returns the relative path from the current node to the specified node in "node" argument.
 Both nodes must be in the same scene, or else the function will fail.

 .. _class_Node_get_physics_process_delta_time:

 - :ref:`float<class_float>` **get_physics_process_delta_time** **(** **)** const

-Return the time elapsed since the last physics-bound frame (see :ref:`_physics_process<class_Node__physics_process>`).
+Returns the time elapsed since the last physics-bound frame (see :ref:`_physics_process<class_Node__physics_process>`).
 This is always a constant value in physics processing unless the frames per second is changed in :ref:`OS<class_os>`.

 .. _class_Node_get_position_in_parent:

 - :ref:`int<class_int>` **get_position_in_parent** **(** **)** const

-Return the order in the node tree branch, i.e. if called by the first child Node, return 0.
+Returns the order in the node tree branch, i.e. if called by the first child Node, return 0.

 .. _class_Node_get_process_delta_time:

 - :ref:`float<class_float>` **get_process_delta_time** **(** **)** const

-Return the time elapsed (in seconds) since the last process callback.
+Returns the time elapsed (in seconds) since the last process callback.
 This is almost always different each time.

 .. _class_Node_get_scene_instance_load_placeholder: